 For all the murder and mayhem she causes, Elektra does not match the evil depths of Bullseye; not even close.
 So while Elektra certainly commits evil acts, is she herself irredeemably evil?
 Muddying the waters still more is the fact that she also does a number of good things and reveals her humanity—again, in stark contrast to Bullseye, who has no humanity at all.
 Note that in her very first appearance here, she tends to Daredevil’s wounds after knocking him out even though she does not know he’s Matt at that point.

 A Word (or Two) About Retcons

-The word “retcon” is verbal shorthand for “retroactive continuity.”
+For anyone out there unfamiliar with the term, “retcon” is verbal shorthand for “retroactive continuity.”
 This is when a story published in the present day adds, subtracts, or otherwise changes something in the past history of a fictional property.
 So technically, Miller’s insertion of Elektra into the backstory of Daredevil/Matt Murdock qualifies as a retcon by the strictest definition of the term, as she’s inserted into Matt’s past when said past is well back in the rearview mirror by the time the story takes place.

 But in recent years, the word “retcon” has been more largely taken to mean that something has been altered or erased from a fictional history/backstory.
 The biggest example of a comic book retcon (as the term is used today) would be DC’s original Crisis on Infinite Earths, which brought huge changes to their entire DC line and wiped out giant swaths of previously published stories and their characters.
 Therefore, in the more modern, accepted use of the word, Elektra is not really a retcon.
 Miller’s introduction of her in the pages of Daredevil #168 was strictly an addition to the Daredevil mythos, one that did not erase or undo anything that came before.